Odavum Mudiyadhu Oliyavum Mudiyadhu

 Odavum Mudiyadhu Oliyavum Mudiyadhu is a 2023 Indian Tamil-language comedy horror film directed by Ramesh Venkat.
-The film stars Sathyamurthi.V and Yashika Aannand in the lead roles.
 The film was produced by Rajan under the banner of Akshaya Pictures.

+Plot

+The storyline revolves around a diverse group of individuals who find themselves inexplicably trapped in a peculiar theatre.
+As they attempt to escape, they realize the theatre conceals mysterious secrets, and a paranormal presence looms over them.
+The group's journey to uncover the truth takes unexpected turns, leaving them questioning the very fabric of reality.

 Production

 The film's title is derived from the slogan of the first season of Bigg Boss Tamil.
 Principal photography began in December 2017, and the entire shooting was completed within 45 days.

 Reception

 Times Now critic gave 3 star out of 5 and stated that "Overall, Odavum Mudiyadhu Oliyavum Mudiyadhu delivers a thrilling cinematic experience that will leave you questioning the unknown."
 Roopa Radhakrishnan of Times of india gave 3 star out of 5 and wrote that " it's a laugh-out-loud movie that does complete justice to both the horror and comedy portions."
 Malini Mannath wrote that " ‘Odavum Mudiyadhu….’
 (121 minutes) is at its best a stepping stone for a debutant maker."
-The public opinion was not in favour, with some calling it the worst.